Rubik's Cube Mechanics

 The Pieces of the Cube

-The pieces in a Rubik's Cube are organized into three layers (in each of three different directions).
-The vertical layers are often referred to as the lower layer (or first layer), middle layer (or second layer), and upper layer (or last layer).
+The pieces in a Rubik's Cube are organized into three layers (in each of the three directions).
+The vertical layers are often referred to as the first layer, second layer, and last layer.

 Turns

-For more on move sequences, look at the commutator page.
+For more on sequences of turns, look at the commutator page.

 The Cube as a Physical Object